• Skip navigation

 How to Apply

-The position is to be filled as soon as possible.
-To apply, please contact Dr. Dorothea Wisser (dorothea.wisser@fau.de).
-Your application should include a motivation letter, a CV, a list of publications, the contact of a referee, and copies of your degrees and your grades.
+The position is to be filled immediately.
+Your application should include a motivation letter, a CV, a list of publications if applicable, the contact of a referee (e.g. a former supervisor), and copies of your degrees and your grades.
+Please send your application to Dr. Dorothea Wisser (dorothea.wisser@fau.de).

-We are always interested in keen and motivated students who want to delve deeper into solid-state NMR spectroscopy, for both method development and applications on modern materials.
-If you are interested in joining the group for a Bachelor or Master thesis, please contact dorothea.wisser@fau.de.
+We are always interested in keen and motivated researchers and students who want to delve deeper into solid-state NMR spectroscopy, for both method development and applications on modern materials.
+If you are interested in joining the group, please contact dorothea.wisser@fau.de.

 Erlangen Center for Interface Research and Catalysis